Binaaya/Binaaya/README.md

 I'm a **BSc (Hons) Computer Science** student with a passion for tech, coding, and innovation.
 I love exploring new technologies, solving problems, and constantly learning to improve my skills.
 While I focus on development, I’m also interested in **networking, mic (MC) work, and tech events**!

-### 💻 What I’m into:
+## 💻 What I’m Into

-- 🌐 Exploring **networking** and how systems connect.
+- 🌐 Deep diving into **networking**—how systems connect and communicate.
-- 🎤 Get more involved in **tech events & public speaking**.
+- 🎤 Looking to get more involved in **tech events, communities, and public speaking**.
-- 🎶 Music keeps me going—whether I’m coding or just chilling.
+- 🎶 Music fuels my coding and chill sessions.
-- 👩‍💻 Always excited to learn new **tech stacks** and contribute to projects.
+- 👩‍💻 Always eager to explore new **tech stacks** and contribute to impactful projects.

+🚀 I’m really interested in **tech events and communities**, and the **ICP Developer Community** seems like the perfect place to grow, network, and learn from like-minded people.

 ## 📫 How to Reach Me
 📧 **Email:** [binayabastola101@gmail.com](mailto:binayabastola101@gmail.com)